-- Brainstorm physical features, such as eye color and hair, which make students look different than each other.
+Brainstorm physical features, such as eye color and hair, which make students look different from each other.

-- Ask students if animals also possess traits.
+Ask the students if animals also possess traits.
 Brainstorm physical characteristics found in animals.
 Examples could include coat color or pattern, size of the animal, the presence or absence of horns, etc.

-- Display the Have You Any Wool? handout with a document or overhead projector.
-Distribute the Have You Any Wool? handout to students.
+Distribute the Have You Any Wool? handout to students and project a copy onto a large screen.
 Read the sheep’s genetic background aloud and define any unknown scientific terms.
 Explain that the Punnett square is a diagram that helps geneticists predict the outcome of breeding two animals.

-- Remind students that probability is the likelihood that a particular event, or outcome, will occur.
-It is expressed as a fraction with the numerator being the total number of favorable outcomes, the denominator being the total number of possible outcomes.
+Remind the students that probability is the likelihood that a particular event, or outcome, will occur.
+It is expressed as a fraction with the numerator being the total number of favorable outcomes and the denominator being the total number of possible outcomes.
 In this scenario, two quadrants have dominant genes for white wool and two quadrants have recessive genes for black wool; thus the lamb has a 2 out of 4 chance of inheriting white wool and a 2 out of 4 chance of inheriting black wool.
 Have every student roll a die to determine the breeding outcome.
-Instruct students to sketch a portrait of the lamb in the box provided at the bottom of the worksheet.
+Instruct students to sketch a portrait of the lamb in the box provided at the bottom of the handout.

 Concept Elaboration and Evaluation

 After conducting these activities, review and summarize the following key concepts:

 An animal geneticist studies the genetic makeup of animals.
 They can help farmers and ranchers select and promote desirable traits in their animals.
 As animals improve, they are better able to provide meat, milk, and eggs to our diet.

 The Punnett square is a tool used to predict the likelihood of an animal inheriting a specific trait.